Ryan Kaine is on the rocks…

 So damned cold.

-He tried not to cry like a girl, but couldn’t help it.
+He tried not to cry like a girl but couldn’t help it.

 If dying alone in misery wasn’t a good enough reason to cry, then what was?
+Besides, up here, no one could hear him.
+No one around to laugh at his blubbing.

 How long would it take to die?
 Would he last the day?

-He knew people could survive without food for days, but the cold, the fucking cold.
+He knew people could survive without food for days, but the cold—the fucking cold.

 He couldn’t bear the thought of another endless night with nothing to focus on but the pain every time he moved and the blinding, screaming headache that clamped his temples so tight he thought his skull was going to explode.